 Councilmember Devon Reese suggested using the money to rehabilitate the Lear Theater.
 The Lear building has been fenced and in a state of disrepair after failed negotiations between the building’s owner, Artown, and prospective parties seeking to develop the theater.

 Mayor Hillary Schieve, citing what she called the city’s dire financial situation, suggested using some of the money for parks or open space.

-“I love being able to invest in our historical preservation [such as the Lear Theater],” she said, agreeing with Reese’s idea for the Lear.
+“I love being able to invest in our historical preservation ,” she said, agreeing with Reese’s idea for the Lear.